 Analysis of the concept of curriculum planning with special focus on the local church context.
 The various curriculum models that have shaped contemporary thought are investigated with a view towards their suitability to Christian Education.
-A paradigm for producing a curriculum design at any level will be developed and the student will be expected to draft a curriculum design for a particular ministry application.
+A paradigm for producing a curriculum design at any level will be developed and the student will be expected to draft a curriculum design for a particular ministry application

-MIN-557 Introduction to Women's Studies 3 This course provides an understanding of the essential aspects of developing various ministries for women within the church and culture.
+This course provides an understanding of the essential aspects of developing various ministries for women within the church and culture.
 An emphasis is placed on learning the process of building a ministry that is geared towards the specific needs of the women in the community being served.
 Administrative and leadership skills are addressed from a systems perspective.
 The student will learn how to assimilate, integrate and apply the organizational skills necessary for cultivating an innovative and successful ministry.

-MIN-660 Cultural Intelligence:
+MIN-660 Cultural Intelligence: Multicultural Understanding

-Multicultural Understanding 3 This course is designed to give leaders an introductory grasp of cultural intelligence, a person's ability to adapt successfully to different national, organizational, and professional cultures.
+This course is designed to give leaders an introductory grasp of cultural intelligence, a person's ability to adapt successfully to different national, organizational, and professional cultures.
 Literature from the fields of anthropology and sociology are used as well as studying cultural engagement in light of the biblical narrative, as a way to develop missional communities of incarnational ministry.